Detached dropship turret

 Music elimination routine

 The way I just described things, you'll still have the dropship music playing.
-If you prefer however, you can set things up so the music has stopped; and actually the method for this also has a potentially useful benefit regarding checkpoints.
+If you prefer however, you can set things up so the music has stopped - which would save you hearing it over and over as you make repeated tries to detach the turret (although, I can say that the music has never irritated me personally).

 Trigger the Marines as before, except this time there's no need to delay the checkpoint; you won't need it.
 Don't drop to the ice either.
 Fly over the underpass (the short tunnel at the end of the ice), to land and dismount on the exit side.